ChromaticHQ/recurly/modules/recurlyjs/README.txt

 This module provides FormAPI elements for subscriptions, updating billing information, and one-time payments through Recurly.com.

-EXTREMELY IMPORTANT CAVEAT: Recurlyjs elements operate entirely through JavaScript and sensitive information never touches your server (thus circumventing PCI compliance requirements).
-This comes with the following
+EXTREMELY IMPORTANT CAVEAT: Recurlyjs does not use Drupal to process sensitive information, so it never touches your server (thus circumventing PCI compliance requirements).
+This comes with the following caveats:
-caveats:

 - The recurlyjs elements cannot be on the same page as other elements that need validation, because the credit card will be charged client-side.
 Validation